-SCA Fully satisfactory (FS) Satisfactory (SA) Below expectations (BE) Unacceptable (UA) Mitigating factor Aggravating factor Grade Explanation/ justification Fitness for service No significant risk Partial failure to ensure single Failure to ensure single Widespread systemic failure to ensure service that systems or components will system or system or components remain effective or systems and components not remain effective components equipment is able to remain effective and or that equipment remain effective perform its intended equipment is able to will not be able or equipment is function when called perform its intended perform its able to perform its upon to do so. function when called intended function intended function upon to do so. when called upon to when called upon S a anor: 4-1 do so. to do so.
-Tailana in ana an mana Wide an an all anota an i a Security No significant weaknesses in Weaknesses in access control or Failure in one or more barriers designed to Widespread systemic failure to adhere to security. barrier. delay access to security security plan.
-Category 1 or 2 sources.
-Packaging No significant Failure in one of Failure in one or more Widespread systemic and weaknesses in the licensee's elements of the failure to adhere to transport packaging and packaging and licensee's packaging licensee's packaging and transport transport and transport transport procedures and procedures and processes. procedures and processes. procedures and processes. processes.
+SCA Fully satisfactory (FS) Satisfactory (SA) Below expectations (BE) Unacceptable (UA) Mitigating factor Aggravating factor Grade Explanation/ justification Fitness for service No significant risk that systems or components will not remain effective or that equipment will not be able performits intended function when called upon to Partial failure to ensure single systemor components remain effective or equipment is able to performits intended function when called upon Failure to ensure single systemor components remain effective or equipment is able to performits intended function when called upon to do so.
+Widespread systemic failure to ensure systems and components remain effective and equipment is able to performits intended function when called upon to do so.
+Security do so.
+No significant weaknesses in security. when cance upon to do so.
+Weaknesses in access control or barrier.
+Failure in one or more barriers designed to delay access to security Category 1 or 2 sources.
+Widespread systemic failure to adhere to security plan.
+Packaging and transport No significant weaknesses in packaging and transport procedures and processes.
+Failure in one of the licensee's packaging and transport procedures and processes.
+Failure in one or more elements of the licensee's packaging and transport procedures and processes.
+Wides pread systemic failure to adhere to licensee's packaging and transport procedures and processes.